-ILCs also receive intensive in-person training multiple times a year, personal and professional development opportunities, and other benefits associated with the role.
-All travel, accommodations and meals while conducting sorority business are covered by the organization.
+ILCs also receive intensive departmental training multiple times a year, personal and professional development opportunities, and other benefits associated with the role.
+All travel, accommodations and meals while traveling for sorority business are covered by the organization.

-Additional information regarding compensation and benefits will be provided to applicants during interview weekend in February 2020.
+Additional information regarding compensation and benefits will be provided to applicants during virtual interview weekend in February 2021.

 Applicants must be a Delta Phi Epsilon member in good standing with the International Sorority and possess experience in management or leading others (i.e. chapter leadership team, Panhellenic Council leadership role, campus leadership role, internship, work experience, etc.).
-Applicants must have a completed bachelor’s degree by May 2020.
+Applicants must have a completed bachelor’s degree by May 2021.

 Qualifications for the position include: